 Welcome to the online portal for the GIS and GIScience Community of Practice at Kansas State University which describes geographic information systems (GIS) and geographic information science (GIScience) research, education, people, and facilities at Kansas State University.
 This site also serves as K-State's online portfolio for active membership in the University Consortium for Geographic Information Science (UCGIS), a non-profit association of over 70 universities with multidisciplinary graduate education and advanced research programs in GIScience and dedicated to advancing our understanding of geographic processes and spatial relationships through improved theory, methods, data, and technology.
 K-State has been a member institution since 2005.

-Areas of research expertise at K-State include satellite remote sensing, cartography and geographic visualization, ecosystem informatics, spatiotemporal modeling and geocomputation, rural resource sustainbility, precision agriculture, and water resources.
+Areas of research expertise at K-State include satellite remote sensing, cartography and geographic visualization, ecosystem informatics, spatiotemporal modeling and geocomputation, rural resource sustainability, agriculture, and water resources.
 Emerging areas of expertise include public health GIS, spatial epidemiology, and UAV development.

 The K-State GIScience community is active in inviting speakers to campus through seminar series sponsored by the Provost and affiliated academic departments.
-Past speakers have included National Academy of Sciences members and international leaders in GIScience research such as Sarah Bednarz, Jack Dangermond, Dawn Wright, Keith Clarke, Ruth DeFries, Phil Gersmehl, and David Maidment.
+Past speakers have included National Academy of Sciences members and international leaders in GIScience research such as Michael Goodchild, Sarah Bednarz, Keith Clarke, Jack Dangermond, Ruth DeFries, Phil Gersmehl, David Maidment, and Dawn Wright.